awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   On Windows, in the **Amazon Redshift ODBC Driver DSN Setup** page, under **Connection Settings**, enter the following information:
   + For **Data Source Name**, enter ***your\-DSN***\.
 This specifies the data source name used as the ODBC profile name\.
-  + For **Auth type** for Azure AD SSO configuration, choose **Identity Provider: Azure AD**\.
+  + For **Auth type** for Azure AD single sign\-on configuration, choose **Identity Provider: Azure AD**\.
 This is the authentication method that the ODBC driver uses to authenticate using Azure single sign\-on\.
-  + For **Auth type** for Azure AD SSO with MFA configuration, choose **Identity Provider: Browser Azure AD**\.
+  + For **Auth type** for Azure AD single sign\-on with MFA configuration, choose **Identity Provider: Browser Azure AD**\.
 This is the authentication method that the ODBC driver uses to authenticate using Azure single sign\-on with MFA\.
   + For **Cluster ID**, enter ***your\-cluster\-identifier***\.
   + For **Region**, enter ***your\-cluster\-region***\.
   + For **Database**, enter ***your\-database\-name***\.